Historical picture

 Processing

-How does the anesthesia gas machine prepare gases before their delivery to the patient?
+How does the anesthesia gas machine prepare gases before their delivery to the breathing circuit?
 (Site: within the machine, proximal to common gas outlet)

 Delivery